nathanfranke/gdextension/README.md

 # gdextension

-Self-contained gdextension template for Godot Engine 4+
+GDExtension template that automatically builds into a self-contained addon for the Godot Asset Library.

 ### Getting started:
 1. Clone this repository (or a new repository with this template) with submodules.